micro-os-plus/micro-test-plus-xpack/tests/platform-native/README.md

 # platform-native

-This folder is here only for completeness, and to show that native tests do not need any special support.
+This folder includes only the CMake and meson build configuration, otherwise native tests do not need any special support.